 I had two reasons for figuring out my own taco seasoning blend.
 First, I wanted more control over sodium, including the option to eliminate it altogether.
 Second, I was downsizing my spice collection.
 I’d long since abandoned the grocery store packets in favor of Penzeys, but my spice cabinet was jam-packed and stacked three to four jars high.
 It was a bit precarious, to say the least.
 Sometimes I’d reach for one, and three others would fall out with it.
 The first stage of downsizing was to toss anything I hadn’t used in a year.
 That was only partially successful.
 Sometimes I’d get so excited to find one, I’d immediately add it to the week’s menu instead of throwing it away.
 The second stage was to try to replace blends with my own recipes.
 Garam Masala was first up.
 Wait, haven’t I posted that yet?
 I will, I promise.
 Taco seasoning was up next.
 A nice side benefit of making them myself is that since I go through most of my individual spices faster than I go through the blends, they’ll be all the fresher for having made only as much as needed.

 In preparation for renovations on my kitchen and hip, I made and froze ninety dinners this summer, albeit with a fair amount of repetition.
 Who’d mind having Homemade Lasagne or Chipotle-Orange Chicken With Rice more than once?
 Not us, that’s for sure.
 One of my favorite dinners to freeze is Taco Pie.
 It goes together really fast, reheats really well, and it’s pretty popular with my taste testers.
-I’ll probably post that recipe within the next month or two, so be sure to check back.
 The hip is still a work in progress, but the kitchen is nearly done.
 One part I’m really looking forward to is my new spice rack.
 Isn’t it gorgeous?
 My niece says it’s going to be a Penzey’s shrine and she’s not wrong.
 I can’t wait to fill it up!

 Homemade Taco Seasoning